Strattera is a brand-name oral capsule prescribed for attention deficit hyperactivity disorder (ADHD). Strattera contains the active drug atomoxetine.

 Strattera and children

 Strattera is FDA-approved to treat ADHD in children and adolescents ages 6 years and older.
-For details, see “Strattera for attention deficit disorder (ADHD)” above.
+For details, see “Strattera for attention deficit hyperactivity disorder (ADHD)” above.

 Here are answers to some frequently asked questions about Strattera.

 Are there benefits of taking Strattera at night?

 - a single dose in the morning, or

 - two evenly divided doses, one in the morning and one in the late afternoon or early evening

 Some people may experience insomnia with Strattera.
 If you have trouble sleeping while taking the drug, talk with your doctor.
 They may change your dosing schedule.
 Or your doctor may suggest taking an over-the-counter sleep aid as needed.
 Examples include melatonin and diphenhydramine (Benadryl, Simply Sleep).

 Your doctor can advise you on when to take Strattera.